mo-sharif/mo-sharif/README.md

 Hey there!

+✨ Sr. Front-end engineer at FuturHealth 🚀

-✨ I'm the founder of Code Boost, where we're creating the first tap-to-learn mini-game on Telegram!
+✨ I'm the founder of Code Boost, where we're creating the first Code to Earn mini-game on Telegram!

 - [x] Check it out on Telegram: <a href="https://t.me/code_boost_bot">Code Boost Bot</a> 🚀